 This is a New Year’s Eve Carol from Greece, dated back to Byzantine times.
 Its title means “First of the month and first of the year”.
 In Greece, it is an old tradition for children to go out in the streets of their neighbourhood or broader area on the 31st of December, singing “Archiminia ki archichronia”, which embodies wishes to the listeners, as well as references to both Jesus Christ and Basil of Caesarea (the Eastern European equivalent of Santa Claus).
 Click here to scroll down to a more detailed song history

-To download your free midi file of “Archiminia ki archichronia (Αρχιμηνιά κι αρχιχρονιά)” (instrumental), right click on the following link, then choose “Save link as..”
+To download your free midi file of “Archiminia ki archichronia (Αρχιμηνιά κι αρχιχρονιά)” (instrumental), click (or tap, on mobile devices) on the following link.

 Archiminia ki archichronia (Αρχιμηνιά κι αρχιχρονιά) lyrics (Greek)

 ψηλή μου δενδρολιβανιά,

 εκκλησιά με τ’ άγιο θρόνο.

 στη γη να περπατήσει

 και όλους μας καταδέχεται